universepeter/Echoes-of-the-History-of-Science/README.md

 The repository is designed to support further exploration, adaptation, and extension of these methods, making it a valuable resource for researchers and creators interested in the intersection of science, art, and technology.

 ## Author
-This project was created by XX XX and is part of the work titled *Echoes of the History of Science*.
+This project was created by Pan Yu, Qiao Ziqian  and is part of the work titled *Echoes of the History of Science*.

-You can contact the author at: []
+You can contact the author at: 1909@ccom.edu.cn